 Top 5 inspections tips include:

-Reviewing the log hours and maintenance records will provide you with key information into your purchase or hire.
+Reviewing the log hours and maintenance records will provide you with key information for your purchase or hire.
 Get historical with the previous owners on how the machine was used in the past and the jobs that it has completed as different jobs can determine different wear and rear.
-Example of this would be if was used on harsher environments such as construction sites this could shorten the lifespan of the machine.
+An example of this would be if it was used in harsher environments such as construction sites which could shorten the lifespan of the machine.

-Check the canopy or ROPS ( roll over protection structure) for any damages or bends.
-This is crucial as it could have effects on the ability of protection in case of accident.
+Check the canopy or ROPS (rollover protection structure) for any damages or bends.
+This is crucial as it could have effects on the ability of protection in case of an accident.
 Additionally, if the skid steer has an enclosed cab, check that the windows are not damaged or missing.

-When inspecting the tyres it worth reviewing the log book on how many operational hours the machine has done.
-Generally if the skid steer has done over 500 hours the tyres begin to show signs of excessive wear.
+When inspecting the tyres it's worth reviewing the log book on how many operational hours the machine has done.
+Generally, if the skid steer has done over 500 hours the tyres begin to show signs of excessive wear.
 Assess if the tyres are properly inflated and no signs of leaks or damages and that all lug nuts on wheels are tight.

 Now that we have gone through the initial 5 steps to inspecting a skid steer loader we also recommend bringing your own qualified mechanic or an experienced operator, particularly when purchasing the machine.
 This is to avoid missing some key areas when inspecting which could potentially add unnecessary costs to your purchase.
 Additionally, we recommend doing a test drive as you will be able to test the workings of the machine.

-If you are wanting to buy a second hand skid steer we recommend checking out an auctioneer such as Graysonline, whom are one of Australia’s largest auctioneers when it comes to heavy machinery.
+If you are wanting to buy a second-hand skid steer we recommend checking out an auctioneer such as Graysonline, who are one of Australia’s largest auctioneers when it comes to heavy machinery.
 They do weekly auctions across Australia on all different heavy machinery.
-Additionally if you require finance we recommend checking out Finlease .
+Additionally, if you require finance we recommend checking out Finlease .